From a user's perspective, TimescaleDB exposes what look like singular tables,

 This time-and-space partitioning is primarily used for distributed hypertables.
 With such two-dimensional partitioning, each time interval is also partitioned across multiple nodes comprising the distributed hypertables.
 In such cases, for the same hour, information about some portion of the devices are stored on each node.
 This allows multi-node TimescaleDB to parallelize inserts and queries for data during that time interval.

 Each chunk is implemented using a standard database table.
 (In PostgreSQL internals, the chunk is actually a "child table" of the "parent" hypertable.)
-A chunk includes constraints that specify and enforce its partitioning ranges, e.g., that the time interval of the chunk covers ['2020-07-01 00:00:00+00', '2020-07-02 00:00:00+00'), and all rows included in the chunk must have a time value within that range.
+A chunk includes constraints that specify and enforce its partitioning ranges, for example, that the time interval of the chunk covers ['2020-07-01 00:00:00+00', '2020-07-02 00:00:00+00'), and all rows included in the chunk must have a time value within that range.
 Any space partitions are reflected as chunk constraints as well.
 As these ranges and partitions are non-overlapping, all chunks in a hypertable are disjoint in their partitioning dimensional space.

 Knowledge of chunks' constraints are used heavily in internal database